w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data mesh vs data fabric

-Data Fabric and Mesh are the results from the data architecture evolution
+Data Fabric and Mesh are the results of the data architecture evolution

 * **Many capabilities were in existence already long before** the terms were coined